MatiasDiBernardo/Z-Plane_Visualizer/README.md

 # Z-Plane Visualizer

-The Z-Plane Visualizer is a GUI where the user can move poles and zeros in the Z Plane and observe the corresponding transfer function and phase for the current pole/cero distribution in real time.
+The Z-Plane Visualizer is a GUI where the user can move poles and zeros in the Z Plane and observe the corresponding transfer function (magnitude and phase) for the current pole/cero distribution in real time.
 The objective of this project is to serve as an educational tool for students looking for a program that helps you to develop intuition about the pole/zero interaction in the Z plane.
 It is not created as a filter designing tool.

 ![](https://github.com/MatiasDiBernardo/Z-Plane_Visualizer/blob/main/images/readme_gif.gif)